provectus/kafka-ui/README.md

 To be continued

+## Liveliness and readiness probes
+Liveliness and readiness endpoint is at `/actuator/health`.
+Info endpoint (build info) is located at `/actuator/info`.

 ## <a name="env_variables"></a> Environment Variables

 Alternatively, each variable of the .yml file can be set with an environment variable.